setsecurity/totem-hids/README.md

 # README

 Proyect Totem-HIDS for fun and profit.

 Its a python3 Host IDS that detects network spoofing attacks.

+Notes:
-This project is not stable, do not use it in production.
+* This project is not stable, do not use it in production.
-The objetive of this proyect is research and testing.
+* The objetive of this proyect is research and testing.
-This project is not maintained.
+* This project is not maintained.
-All effort goes to the Totem Network IDS version.
+* All effort goes to the Totem Network IDS version (coming soon).

 Installation: